javiertuya/dashgit/README.md

   Create these tokens in the manager repository.
 Their stored value has to be a token used to create the combined PRs.

 Notes:
-- On GitLab the projects have automerge enabled by default, but on GitHub you need to explicitly enable per repository from Settints->General.
+- On GitLab, the projects have automerge enabled by default, but on GitHub you need to explicitly enable per repository from Settints->General.
 It is recommended to activate the automatic deletion of head branches when PRs are merged.
-- On GitHub, to automerge when the build succeeds you have to configure the repository to require status checks to pass before merging
+- On GitHub, to automerge when the build succeeds you have to configure the repository to require status checks to pass before merging.
-  (to do so, create an branch protection rule on the main branch, check this option and specify the checks that must pass)
+  To do this, create an branch protection rule on the main branch, check this option and specify the checks that must pass.
 - On GitLab, you can generate dependabot updates using the [Dependabot Script](https://github.com/dependabot/dependabot-script) or using [this more customized version of Dependabot Script](https://github.com/javiertuya/dependabot-script).

-### Follow up
+### Follow-up

 The *Follow up* view displays all work items that you have flagged for follow up.
 You can flag any work item from any view by clicking the left icon(s) and entering